MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/faq.md

 ### How do I share my bot with others?

-You can find the details in this article: [To share your bot in the demo website](getting-started-deploy.md#to-share-your-bot-in-the-demo-website)
+You can find the details in this article: [To share your bot on the demo website](getting-started-deploy.md#to-share-your-bot-on-the-demo-website)

 ### How do I install the bot in a modern SharePoint site?
 Is there any additional work that will be required if the given modern SharePoint restricts embedding code from external sites?